JuliaLang/julia/README.md

   apt-get install bzip2 gcc gfortran git g++ make m4 ncurses-dev
   ```

 2. Edit `deps/Versions.make` in the julia source tree to select `OPENBLAS_VER = v0.2.9.rc2`.
-This picks up changes to support Google's Sandybridge cores.
+This picks up changes to support the Sandybridge cores used by Google Compute Engine.
 (Alternatively, you could fall back to the Nehelem architecture via a `make` option, but that would entail performance penalties.)

 Now you should be able to build using the generic Linux instructions.
 These instructions were tested on a `g1-small` instance on 2014-03-28.
 Other resources include [information on Google Compute Engine](https://cloud.google.com/products/compute-engine/) and a series of [tutorials by Julia Ferraioli](http://www.blog.juliaferraioli.com/2013/12/julia-on-google-compute-engine.html).